kyclark/bioinformatics_primer/ch03-shell-scripting/shell-scripting.md

 # Shebang

-Scripting languages (sh, bash, Perl, Python, Ruby, etc.) are generally distinguished by the fact that the "program" is a regular file containing plain text that is interpreted into machine code at the time you run it.
+Scripting languages (sh, bash, Perl, Python, Ruby, etc.) are generally distinguished by the fact that the "program" is a regular file containing plain text that is interpreted into machine code *at the time you run it*.
 Other languages (c, C++, Java, Haskell, Rust) have a separate compilation step to turn their regular text source files into a binary executable.
 If you view a compiled file with an editor/pager, you'll see a mess that might even lock up your window.
 (If that happens, refer back to "Make it stop!" to kill it or just close the window and start over.)

 So, basically a "script" is a plain text file that is often executable by virtue of having the executable bit(s) turned on (cf. "Permissions").
 It does not have to be executable, however.
 It's acceptable to put some commands in a file and simply tell the appropriate program to interpret the file: